 Utilize the following tips and tricks for safe and effective fogger disinfection:

-- Prepare the area: Remove everything that may be damaged if it becomes damp (for example electronics or books).
-Furniture should also be covered prior to the treatment, as the spray may damage or stain fabrics and other surfaces.
+- Prepare the area: Remove everything that may be damaged if it becomes damp (for example, electronics or books).
+Furniture should also be covered before the treatment, as the spray may damage or stain fabrics and other surfaces.
 Remove and store any food items that may be contaminated by the treatment (including pet food).
-Finally, make sure the area is completely evacuated of all humans and animals before setting off any kind of fogger.
+Finally, ensure the area is completely evacuated of all humans and animals before setting off any kind of fogger.

-- Wait: Do the treatment, making sure to carefully follow the instructions on the device when doing so.
+- Wait: Do the treatment, carefully following the device’s instructions when doing so.
 Keep people and pets out of the area while the treatment is in progress, and for at least an hour afterward to allow the mist to settle and dry.
 Once again, follow the instructions on your device/disinfectant label carefully to avoid mishaps.

 - Air out the room: When it is safe to return to the sanitized area, open all the windows and doors to air out the room.
 This will disperse or dry out any remaining liquid particles.

 Both thermal and ULV foggers can be safely used for disinfection purposes.
 However, it is important to observe the following safety precautions when using any type of fogger or when choosing the best fogging insecticide or disinfectant:

-- Always read the directions on the label carefully before using any type of fogger.
+- Always read the labels’ directions carefully before using any type of fogger.

 - Make sure all people and pets have been evacuated from the area to be treated.